karendahlaarhus/IT2810-prosjekt2/p2/README.md

 After completing an issue, the branch has been merged into our dev-branch.
 When everything was done we pushed the project to master, after all team-members had reviewed the code.
 In this way the master-branch stayed protected.

-We have named our files, classes, functions and variables using camelCase as naming convention.
+We have named our files, classes, functions and variables using the camelCase naming convention.